kubeflow/blog/_posts/2022-08-19-kubeflow-user-survey-2022.md

 - The top 5 ML tools used by the Kubeflow users are Tensorflow (66%), Scikit-Learn (61%), PyTorch (60%), Keras (44%), and MLflow (43%)
 - 47% of the users are keeping up with the latest Kubeflow 1.5 release, and 42% are running Kubeflow 1.4
 - Lack of documentation and tutorials are the biggest challenges in Kubeflow adoption
-- Installation and upgrading of Kubeflow are a huge challenge for the users
+- Installation and upgrading of Kubeflow are a challenge for the users
 - Users like to see security issues, especially CVEs in images addressed promptly
 - Namespace isolation is the top feature request from the community